Margie Minkler started getting hot flashes in her early 40s.

 Questions to Ask Your Doctor About Side Effects of Veozah

-The FDA will continue to monitor reports about side effects and safety concerns with the drug, as it does for all new drugs, after it hits the market.
-It’ll be important to ask your healthcare provider how much researchers know about using the treatment for more than a year.
 Additionally, you can report any side effects you experience to the FDA to help them monitor and catch adverse effects that may not have appeared in the clinical trial here.

-How to Treat Hot Flashes Naturally
+How to Ease Hot Flashes Naturally

 “I don’t think we talk about that enough,” she adds.

-Some of her suggestions included:
+Some of her suggestions include:

+- Placing your hands on a cold desk or taking your shoes off and putting your feet on cold tile.
 “We emit heat through the soles of our feet and palms of our hands,” she explains.
 Cooling them quickly can help.

 - Using neck fans